awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

-# Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content<a name="private-content-restricting-access-to-s3"></a>
+# Restricting Access to Amazon S3 Content by Using an Origin Access Identity<a name="private-content-restricting-access-to-s3"></a>

 **Topics**
 + [Creating a CloudFront Origin Access Identity and Adding it to Your Distribution](#private-content-creating-oai)